-How to organize and manage video files.
+Learn how to organize and store video files.

 Well-organized video files are much quicker to edit.
 Find out how you can make your video files organized and easy to manage.

 Organization is everything in video production.
 Neatly stored and labeled video files are easier to browse and find, which makes editing much faster.
 Here are some good tips on organizing videos and managing your content files.

 Raw video footage takes up a lot of space.
 Store your files on an external, labeled hard drive to keep your computer clutter-free.
 This will also protect your files in case your computer gets broken or lost.

 Video files also eat up space on your camera.
 Import your videos as soon as you’re done shooting.
 You don’t want to start recording only to find out that your camera’s out of room.

 Use a consistent method to date and name your video files.
 Many professional video editors favor the YRMODA — or Year-Month-Day — format.
 Follow the date with a description of the footage, for example: “210312_Makeup-Tutorial.”